Swara

 Defining the Problem

-Ground workers are unable to do their jobs efficiently because the MYP system is slow, hard to navigate, and requires too many steps — especially for staff who need to submit multiple case notes in a single day, sometimes up to 5 or 6.
+Support workers are unable to do their jobs efficiently because the MYP system is slow, hard to navigate, and requires too many steps.
+This is especially true for staff who need to submit multiple case notes in a single day, sometimes up to 5 or 6.

-The ground worker side of the system is more focused than the admin side — making it the right starting point.
+The support worker side of the system is more focused than the admin side.
+This makes it the right starting point.

 Office admin issues and system performance problems are more complex and will be treated as a dedicated priority in a later phase.

-The Steps a Ground Worker Takes to Complete a Daily Case Note
+The Steps a Support Worker Takes to Complete a Daily Case Note

-This diagram maps the steps a ground worker takes to submit a single case note every day — revealing multiple pain points where staff are likely to get lost, time out, or give up before completing the task.
+This diagram maps the steps a support worker takes to submit a single case note every day.
+It reveals multiple pain points where staff are likely to get lost, time out, or give up before completing the task.

 Improvement Concepts

-The concepts below were developed directly from the pain points reported by ground workers during the research phase.
+The concepts below were developed directly from the pain points reported by support workers during the research phase.

 • Reduce the number of clicks needed to reach the case note section